Skip to main content

 Chapter Two: Catastrophe

 Abhaya was suffocating as she could now taste the soot and ash in her mouth.
 She could see the smoke engulf her.
 The boxes around her turned into shadows in the blurred vision.
-She opened her mouth to breathe but the choking air wanted to make her cough.
-She ran, stumbling upon some boxes and utensils towards the window on the other side.
-It was shut firmly and her weak hands could do little to move it an inch.
+She opened her mouth to breathe, but the choking air wanted to make her cough.
+She ran, stumbling upon some boxes and utensils, towards the window on the other side.
+It was shut firmly, and her weak hands could do little to move it an inch.
 She placed the end of her saree over her face and coughed, hoping not to be heard from the outside.
 The sound of chaos and footsteps outside was increasing.
 She heard a scream.
 Was it her mother?
 Her sister?
 Or one of the sisters-in-law?
 Were they escaping?
 Should she try too?
 She tried to find something to break the window with, but instead, she froze at the sight of flames entering through the cracks of the door she had shut behind her.
 Abhaya said a soft prayer.
 This is how it ends.

 This was not the country her father served.
 This was not the country her mother read stories of.
 This was not the country she loved.
-This country was filled with hatred, intolerance and hunger for bloodshed.
-She in her fifteen years of life could not understand what these protestors wanted.
+This country was filled with hatred, intolerance and a hunger for bloodshed.
+She, in her fifteen years of life, could not understand what these protestors wanted.
 Her father often said, “If one of them is doing it for the right reasons, ten are using the chaos for their benefit, mark my words.”
 Where were they?
 Her father, mother and siblings?
 Were they alive or dead?
 She had heard the explosion from her window.
-She had seen the car go up in flames and the chants of the anarchists filled the air.
+She had seen the car go up in flames, and the chants of the anarchists filled the air.
 She could see them break down the main door and kill the guards.
 All she knew was to hide.
 Hoping she would disappear into oblivion before they found her.
 She could hear their guns and swords clash.
 It seemed like they had entered her father’s office and ransacked it.
 Were they looking for something?
 Was this some kind of retaliation?

 Abhaya could suddenly see shadows of men lurking in the corner of the storeroom.
-She could hear them empty the kerosene can and the burning torch brightened the office room going to and fro through the corridor.
+She could hear them empty the kerosene can, and the burning torch brightened the office room, going to and fro through the corridor.
 She could see the light escaping from the edges of the door frame.
 “Burn the papers, Burn the evidence.”
 She heard them speak in muffled tones.

 “There are bodies here.”